 8 St Martins Park, Dublin 6W.
 Click here for MAP.

-Telephone and Skype Counselling and Psychotherapy is now available to those who cannot call to my office in person.
-Telephone and Skype Counselling takes place at a set, agreed time.
+Telephone and Video / Online Counselling and Psychotherapy is now available to those who cannot call to my office in person.
+Telephone and Video Counselling takes place at a set, agreed time.
 Please contact me for further details.

 Examples of Issues I work with: